-The application process for receiving your monthly GI Bill benefits is much simpler than you may think.
-Depending on the school you are applying to, the process could take you 4 steps, or less!
+Applying for the GI Bill is easier than you may think.
+Depending on the school you are applying to, the process could take you 4 steps or less!

-Note: Most regionally and nationally accredited colleges and universities have programs that are approved by the VA.
+Find and apply to a school that is approved for VA benefits.
 You can use the VA's School Comparison Tool to find schools, employers, and testing organizations where you can use the GI Bill.

-- If you are on Active Duty you may need to get approval from your Education Service Officer or chain-of-command before applying for the GI Bill.
+- If you are on active duty you may need to get approval from your Education Service Officer (ESO) or chain-of-command before applying for the GI Bill.
 Note: It is seldom a good idea to use the GI Bill while active duty, and your ESO can help you find the best funding resources for your situation.

-In most cases the school will send your application along with their paperwork to the VA regional office with jurisdiction over the state or area where you will train.
-This will expedite the process.
-However if you have not found a school yet, you can still apply for your VA Eligibility Determination by submitting your application online.
+However if you have not found a school yet, you can still apply for your VA Eligibility Determination by submitting your application.

 Attend classes, start learning and enjoying your GI Bill benefits.